 string quartet: violin 1, violin 2, viola, cello

-Zenit is dedicated to Mark Menzies and Formalist Quartet.
+Zenit is dedicated to Mark Menzies and the formalist quartet.

 Friday night, REDCAT was packed.
 A red-blooded audience filled every seat.
 Red-blooded musicians occupied every inch of the black-box stage.
 There was excitement in the air.
 Many concert presenters would consider a mainly young audience giving eager and undivided attention to a three-hour concert of complex modern music a happy fiction.